 You will receive a solid foundation in current trends in the discipline, utilize research effectively, and be able to implement the new knowledge immediately.
 For example, one new course, Developing Leadership Skills in Health and Physical Education,(KlNS 520), requires the graduate student to partner with an area school and submit a grant that could affect student health and wellness in that school.
 These skills will translate to future employment strengths.

 A highlight of the concentration is a 6-credit internship that will provide the licensed teacher an opportunity to pursue an area of interest in a concentrated eight-week placement in area schools.
-The graduate student will be able to select from the following internship options: high school physical education, pre-school physical education, health education, or adapted physical education (working with children with special needs in physical education).
+The graduate student will be able to select from the following internship options: physical education, pre-school physical education, health education, or adapted physical education (working with children with special needs in physical education).

 Graduate students who elect to pursue the adapted physical education internship will meet all requirements to register for the national examination to become a Certified Adapted Physical Education specialist.